Government of India Act 1833: Provisions

+Subsequent developments

-With the exception of section 112, vesting Saint Helena in the monarchy, the act was repealed by the Government of India Act 1915.
+The whole act, except section 112 which vested Saint Helena in the monarchy, was repealed by section 130 of, and the fourth schedule to, the Government of India Act 1915 (5 & 6 Geo.
+5. c.
+61), which came into force on 1 January 1916.

 Name

 When short titles were authorised for British legislation by the Short Titles Act 1896, the act was titled as the Government of India Act 1833.
 (Note: The citation of this act by this short title was authorised by section 1 of, and the first schedule to, the Short Titles Act 1896.
 Due to the repeal of those provisions it is now authorised by section 19(2) of the Interpretation Act 1978.)
 However, following the repeal of most of its provisions other than those dealing with Saint Helena, it was given a new short title by the Statute Law Revision Act 1948, as the Saint Helena Act 1833.
 (Note: The citation of this act by this short title was authorised by section 5 of, and the second schedule to, the Statute Law Revision Act 1948.
 Due to the repeal of those provisions, it is now authorised by section 19(2) of the Interpretation Act 1978.)
 As the main provision of the act was to extend the East India Company's charter, it is sometimes referred to as the Charter Act 1833, although this is not an official short title.